-Since retiring from football, Graeme has enjoyed punditry and commentary roles on TV and Radio.
+Since retiring from Soccer, Graeme has enjoyed punditry and commentary roles on TV and Radio.
 He has also moved into other formats presenting on programmes such as BBC2’s ‘Working Lunch’ where he has the chance to further develop his knowledge and interest in financial and business affairs.
 More recently Graeme’s compassionate nature took centre stage when he took part in the ITV series ‘Extinct’, travelling to Rwanda to highlight the plight of mountain gorillas.

 International tours for some of the world's most successful event brands.Learn more